Helping You Explore the World

 - All students must submit a Consortium Agreement unless you are direct enrolling into a university abroad or are on a Harvard program.
 Consortium agreements are to be filled out by the host American program.

 Office of International Education

-The Office of International Education (OIE) works with undergraduate students who are planning for a significant academic year, term, or summer international experience.
+The Office of International Education (OIE) works with undergraduate students who are planning for a significant academic year, semester, or summer international experience.

 For additional questions about financial aid for study abroad, please feel free to be in touch with firstname.lastname@example.org to set up a time to speak with a financial aid officer.